 5.3.
 Are rice noodles healthy?

-Rice noodles are a healthy option for many diets, particularly gluten-free ones.
-They are low in fat and calories but should be complemented with proteins and vegetables for a more balanced meal.
+Yes , they are healthy for most diets , especially gluten-free .
+They low in fat and calories but add veggies and protein for a balanced meal .

 5.4.
 Can I freeze cooked rice noodles?